Many gardeners confuse Wild Parsnip for Wild Mustard because of their similar-looking yellow flowers, but they are different species.

 Although growing Wild Parsnip and Mustard help provide soil stability and reduce erosion, they can quickly invade your garden.

-Therefore, regularly weed out your garden to reduce the number of wild weeds and their spread.
+Therefore, regularly weed out your garden or systemic herbicide spray to reduce the number of wild weeds and their spread.